lovi-cloud/satelit/README.md

 ![logo](./docs/image/satelit_logo.png)

-satelit is a control plane for [lovi-cloud](https://github.com/lovi-cloud) AND Framework of internal cloud.
+satelit is A control plane for [lovi-cloud](https://github.com/lovi-cloud) and Framework of internal cloud.

 The name "satelit" is derived from a Bosnian word that means "Satellite".